 IMF is subdivided into five departments:

-The Controlling department (EOC-CON, headed by Hans-Henning Voß) is a central service unit for both IMF and DFD.
+The Controlling department (EOC-CON, headed by Anne Richter) is a central service unit for both IMF and DFD.

 Education of young academics is a major concern of IMF.
 In DLR’s School_Lab students are introduced to various aspects of remote sensing.
 Bachelor and master’s theses can be produced during hands-on participation in ongoing projects, and PhD students can work on attractive scientific problems.
-IMF scientists lecture at several universities, and the director of the institute holds a chair at Munich Technical University (TUM).
+IMF scientists lecture at several universities.